-With regard to the MEC taking or failing to take corrective action following a member's perceived significant infraction the Board of Trustees may concur, or if it reasonably determines the Medical Executive Committee's decision to be contrary to the weight of the evidence presented may consult with the Chief of Staff and thereafter direct the Medical Executive Committee to conduct an investigation or otherwise initiate corrective action proceedings.
+Board of Trustees may consult with the Chief of Staff and thereafter direct the Medical Executive Committee to conduct an investigation or otherwise initiate corrective action proceedings.
 In the event the Medical Executive Committee fails to take action in response to a directive from the Board of Trustees, the Board of Trustees may, after written notification to the Medical Executive Committee, conduct an investigation or otherwise initiate corrective action proceedings on its own initiative.
 Any such proceedings shall afford the member the rights to which he or she is entitled under these Bylaws and applicable law.
 The decision following such proceedings shall be the final decision of the Health System.